jhoerr/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 Anaconda and Conda
 ------------------

+.. warning:: At this time we recommend that you do the source install as we have not yet uploaded all packages to condahub.

 We also have the base packages available as conda packages on conda hub in the chanel ``laszewski``.
 This includes